 No product or service can claim absolute security.
 Any that do should be met with a good measure of prudent skepticism.
 Let’s be clear: I’m not singling out Apple as a creator of inferior products or saying they don’t make quality products – far from it.
-Rather, I am detailing is the mythology surrounding the products needs to dismantled.
+Rather, we are exploring the mythology surrounding Apple products — which needs to dismantled.
 We need to speak to the facts if we are to be able to address the myriad of security risks that Apple (and all others) face.
 Every major vendor has a mythology that its brethren espouse without question.
 Apple fans are notorious in their consistent assertions (despite the facts) that their beloved products are without flaws.
 Nothing could be further from the truth.
 Herein we’ll explore some of the myths of Mac security that seem to persist despite the facts to the contrary.

 Macs are ‘Secure’

 Go to any Apple ‘genius bar’ or seen any of Apple’s Marketing and you’ll hear the spiel: “Apple devices don’t get viruses, they are ‘secure’ by default.”
 This is sales driven wishful thinking which Apple has perpetuated.
 No operating system without system hardening, anti-malware and a myriad of other security technologies is ‘secure.’
 Security at a deeper level is never one single product in isolation but a variety of people, process, technologies that are layered upon each other offering defense in depth.
 Using a particular OS doesn’t give you ‘security’ in any sense if many other steps are not undertaken because security isn’t unidimensional.